-Use this extraction form (a PDF download) to note the information gathered from obituaries and death notices.
 Evaluate it in the context of what else you’ve already discovered in your research.
 Does the information in the obituary make sense?
 If the obituary or death announcement contains details that are new or seem out of place, try to verify them in other sources.

 Obituary Fast Facts

 - Earliest records: Obituaries date back to the 1600s, but become common (along with death announcements) in the mid-1800s.

 - Locations of obituary records: Local public and university libraries, state archives and digitized newspaper websites; also look for published indexes from local libraries and genealogical and historical societies

 - Secondary source details: names, birth date/place, age at death, cause of death, place/time/date of death, relatives, funeral arrangements, biographical information

 - Search terms: obituary, “obituary research,” “death notice,” “card of thanks”; plus genealogy, historical and/or a place name to narrow results

 - Find in the FamilySearch catalog: Search for a place name, then scroll to Obituaries or Newspapers.
 Click on the record type to view details.